 What is Fraud?

-An intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit or financial gain to him/herself or some other person.
-It includes any act that constitutes Fraud under applicable Federal or Puerto Rico law.
+A deliberate act, intentional deception or manipulation made by a person with the knowledge that deception could result in some unauthorized benefit or financial gain for himself or another person.

 What is Abuse?